 How can I become an MCB Peer Advisor?

-The application to be a peer advisor for the 2021-2022 school year has closed.
-You can also talk to staff advisors Zac or Natalie for more information on joining the program.
+The application to be a peer advisor for the 2022-2023 school year is open.
+Please submit your application at https://bit.ly/IBMCBpeer22.
+Applications are due by 11:59pm (PT) on Sunday, April 24, 2022.
+You can also talk to staff advisors Zac or Octavio for more information on joining the program.

-The application for 2021-2022 has closed.
-You can review our info session from March 31 on YouTube and review the slides with common questions of current peers.
-Mandatory weekly meetings will be Thursdays 10-11am during Fall 2021.
+The application for 2022-2023 is open.
+We encourage interested students to schedule an appointment with one of our current peers to learn more about peer advising.
+You can also review our info session from 2021 on YouTube and review the slides with common questions from past peers (note some of the dates, deadlines, etc. from past materials may no longer be relevant).
+Mandatory weekly meetings will be Thursdays 10-11am during Fall 2022.

 What we look for in an MCB Peer Advisor: